-Cherry Trees from Gurney's
+Cherry Trees for Sale from Gurney's

 Choosing the Right Cherry Tree

 When selecting a cherry tree, first consider your site.
-Cherry trees required well-drained soil and full sun (at least six hours of direct sunlight daily).
+Cherry trees require well-drained soil and full sun (at least six hours of direct sunlight daily).
 Cherry trees, especially standard varieties, require space.
 Standard varieties may need up to 25 feet while dwarf or bush varieties may need 8-10 ft.